Should I Install My Own Solar Panels?

 DIY Solar?
 Not If You Want to Save Money Long Term

 Quite simply, solar is just too complicated to do yourself.
+You need a professional solar power installation company.
 Yes, you can do the tasks.
 But you can’t do them as well as a certified technician.
 And with solar, small mistakes add up to thousands in lost savings over the life of your panels.

 Those losses, combined with the uncertainty of having no warranty, lost tax incentives, having to fix any errors yourself, having to learn about regulations, electricity, roof assessment, and even astronomy (the sun’s ever-changing position) – you are climbing a very steep hill when you choose to install your own solar panels.